barsdeveloper/tank/docs/6-entity-operations.md

 :::

 ## Setup
-Deployment is the initial insertion of your units into the theater: creating tables (and schema) before any data flows, and tearing them down when the operation ends.
+Deployment is initial insertion of your units into the theater: create tables (and schema) before any data flows, tear them down when the operation ends.
 ```rust
 RadioLog::drop_table(executor, true, false).await?;
 Operator::drop_table(executor, true, false).await?;